Pi-31415/Coding-Stratagems/README.md

 - C++ supports multiple inheritance and Java doesn't.
 - For big projects, use smart pointers.

+## VR/AR
+- Don't forget to install the XR Plugin in Unity during setup.

 ## C# (Unity)
 - For Physics based calculations (e.g. Forces on RigidBodies), put them in FixedUpdate() function instead of Update() - because Update() is called once per frame only, and FixedUpdate() can be called as many times as the physics engine needs.